How The Kenyan Forest Service Can Dramatically Boost Their Revenue and Conservation Objectives at the same time.

 The economic implications could be profound.
 Even a modest expansion of recreational access to forests could generate billions of shillings in additional economic activity over time.
 Camping fees, trail permits, bike rentals, guiding, accommodation, transport, restaurants and events would all create employment opportunities.
 Unlike extractive industries, these economies depend upon forests remaining healthy and attractive.
 A degraded forest loses recreational value quickly; a protected forest gains value year after year.

-Kenya already markets itself to the world through its wildlife and landscapes, yet most tourism remains concentrated in relatively few areas and experiences.
-Meanwhile, global demand for outdoor recreation — hiking, cycling, birdwatching, trail running and nature-based travel — continues to grow rapidly.
+Kenya already markets itself to the world through its wildlife, yet most tourism remains concentrated in relatively few areas and experiences.
+Meanwhile, global and national demand for outdoor recreation — hiking, cycling, birdwatching, trail running and nature-based travel — continues to grow rapidly.
 Kenya is uniquely positioned to benefit from this trend.
 Few countries combine such dramatic scenery, biodiversity, climate and accessibility within such short distances.

-What is required now is not merely infrastructure, but a shift in philosophy.
-The Kenya Forest Service has an opportunity to see the public not simply as a threat to forests, or a liability but rather as partners, clients and allies in conservation.
+What is required now is not merely infrastructure, but a simple shift in philosophy.
+The Kenya Forest Service has an opportunity to see the public not as a threat to forests or a liability, but rather as partners, clients and allies in conservation.
 Allowing people greater freedom to explore forests responsibly does not weaken conservation, it strengthens it.